Ten Brilliant Cartoons That Will Break Your Heart

 Recent Comments

-- Austin on Reading the Wheel of Time: A Question of Sins in Robert Jordan’s The Shadow Rising (Part 20) 6 mins ago
+- noblehunter on Reading the Wheel of Time: A Question of Sins in Robert Jordan’s The Shadow Rising (Part 20) 12 mins ago

-- Scáth on Oathbringer Reread: Chapter One Hundred and Fifteen 10 mins ago

-- Gepeto on Oathbringer Reread: Chapter One Hundred and Fifteen 14 mins ago
+- crl1 on Meet John Scalzi on Tour for The Last Emperox!
+16 mins ago